tariqporter/input-grid-task/README.md

 Add validation to the input fields to ensure that the entered values are numbers.
 Also ensure that entering non-number values does not break the other functionality or cause any errors.

 Add some unit tests (you may want to install additional node modules).

+### Submission

+When you are done, make sure your code is committed and pushed to the forked repo on github.com and let us know.